 Vinaigrette Recipes With Olive Oil

 - Balsamic Vinaigrette: Whisk together one part balsamic vinegar and three parts olive oil with some salt and pepper.
 If you like a little extra tanginess, add a spoonful of dijon mustard.
 Any olive oil will work here, as the balsamic comes to the forefront.
-As such, you’ll want to choose a nice balsamic vinegar, like this Compagnia Del Montale Vigna Bordo Balsamic Vinegar IGP.

 How Do You Store A Vinaigrette?